ROCm/omnitrace/docs/how-to/performing-causal-profiling.rst

 Backends
 -----------------------------------

+There are two backends to choose from: ``perf`` and ``timer``.
+They are used to record the samples required to calculate the virtual speedup.
-Both causal profiling backends interrupt each thread 1000x per second of CPU-time to apply virtual speed-ups.
+Both backends interrupt each thread 1000 times per second (of CPU-time) to apply the virtual speed-ups.
-The difference between the backends is how the samples which are responsible for calculating the virtual speed-up are recorded.
+The difference between each backend is how the samples are recorded.
 There are three key differences between the two backends:

 * the ``perf`` backend requires Linux Perf and elevated security priviledges